* MSCI EM stocks index near record high

 * Russian stocks at record high

-Jan 12 (Reuters) - Currencies in emerging European markets recovered on Tuesday, after recording steep losses last week to a rebounding dollar, while emerging market stocks held near record highs as increased liquidity and low lending rates boosted demand for equities.
+Jan 12 (Reuters) - Currencies in Europe, the Middle East and Africa recovered from recent losses on Tuesday, while emerging-market stocks held near record highs as increased liquidity and low lending rates made a favourable environment for equities.

-Investors have also begun pricing in a possible U.S. interest rate increase by late 2022.
+Continued dollar strength and high yields could eventually be negative for emerging markets.
+Investors have also begun pricing in a possible U.S. interest rate increase by as soon as late 2022.

-The MSCI’s index of emerging-market stocks rose 0.3% and held just below Monday’s record high.
+On that expectation, stocks continued to gain, with the MSCI’s index of emerging-market stocks holding below Monday’s record high.

-Most EMEA markets rose, with Turkish stocks rising 0.5% to a near record high.
-Russian stocks hit a record peak, while most central European stocks also gained.
+Most EMEA markets rose, with Turkish stocks rising 0.7% to near a record high.
+Russian stocks hit a record peak.
+Most central European stocks gained, while regional currencies rose against the euro.

 For TOP NEWS across emerging markets